E3 2019 games – every game confirmed

 E3 2019 games - every game confirmed

-It seems that Ubisoft have had a bit of a “leaky ship” (it always happens) and today they confirmed the speculation that Watch Dogs Legion will be coming to E3 2019.
-But what if Watch Dogs is not your thing?
+Profound excitement took over me like a dog getting a squeaky chew toy today when I learned that Grandia HD Collection was at E3.
+We might even get a release date!
+But what if upscaled remasters of 90s JRPGs are not your thing?
 Well there will be lots of other games, though the big companies will shout the loudest.
 That doesn’t seem fair as even smaller games deserve some time in the spotlight, because with enough eyes, they could rise to prominence.
 Then there’s those that have been rumoured, but may not appear.
 With nearly 50 games already confirmed to be at the show, we thought we’d put together an alphabetical list of games that have been confirmed to appear at this year’s E3 show.

 If you would like to know when the conferences are, you can check out our E3 2019 conference times guide – which will eventually have details on how you can watch each of the publisher’s conferences live.